jxcrw/navi/python/pytest-okken/README.md

 - Test functions should start with `test`.
 - Test classes should start with `Test`.
 - Test files should start with `test_` or end with `_test`.
-- Can specify test files, test dirs, specific tests.
+- Can specify test dirs, files, classes, functions, patterns, etc.

 ### Test Outcomes
 | Outcome | Symbol | Notes                                  | Decorator                                        |